paulbowler/map-utils/README.md

 # map-utils

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for advanced map functions.

 ## Usage

-FIXME
+(key-join :name m1 m2 m3) joins n collections of maps using the key provided.
+See tests for examples.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Paul Bowler

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0